Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android/index.md

     client.startNewSessionIfNeeded(sessionId);
     ```

-You can use the helper method getSessionId to get the value of the current sessionId.
+You can use the helper method `getSessionId` to get the value of the current `sessionId`.

 === "Java"